 O2.
 Who gets access to what information?

 This question is beyond the remit of this PDP.
-As regards the current WHOIS, whether data are original language/script or transformed does not affect stakeholders’ access rights to them.
+As regards the current WHOIS, whether contact information is original language/script or transformed does not affect stakeholders’ access rights to it.
 The question is addressed in The final report from the EWG on gTLD Directory Services.
 The policy as described in the final report presumes that only those with the right may access data and that data protection and freedom of information principles have been correctly implemented.

-This raises the question of access to transformed data added by other stakeholders.
-This should be allowed within the limits just outlined.

 O3.
 Who are the stakeholders — who is affected and what do they want?